 The hostels in Nuremberg like to make claim to being near to the train station -- many are, and this is a fine location, especially for travelers arriving and departing by train, bus, or ride-share (as the back parking lot south of the station is a popular meeting point).
 Other Nuremberg hostels are further outside of the city, and maybe more suitable if you're driving.
 Check to see how the public transportation is, as the S-Bahn (commuter train) and U-Bahn (underground) systems are quite thorough and cheap, especially for a city of well under one million inhabitants.
 If you're a group of two adults (and have up to four kids or bikes) and are planning to travel around the area, get yourself the "TagesTicket Plus" for all-day travel.

-Written by local enthusiast for Nuremberg hostels
+Written by Travel Expert Nuremberg

 Carl